coinflex-exchange/v2/source/includes/_v2_websocket.md

 Documentation for the REST method for cancelling **all** open orders for an account can be found here [Cancel All Orders](#rest-api-methods-private-delete-v2-cancel-orders).

-Documentation for the REST method for cancelling open orders **by market** for an account can be found here [Cancel All Orders By Market](#rest-api-methods-private-delete-v2-cancel-orders-marketcode).
+Documentation for the REST method for cancelling **all** open orders **by market** for an account can be found here [Cancel All Orders By Market](#rest-api-methods-private-delete-v2-cancel-orders-marketcode).

 In both these instances a successful action will generate the shown repsonse in an authenticated websocket.

+This action can also be executed via the trading GUI using the **Cancel All** button on the **Open Orders** blotter for both Spot and Derivative markets.

 ## Error Codes